 Began on August 16, 2015: Creep into the DEEPEND.
 The deep sea is by far the largest affected habitat from the 2010 Deepwater Horizon Oil Spill.
 This investigation into the spill’s long-term effects on the Gulf of Mexico includes more than 30 scientists from 11 different universities and agencies.

 Began on May 20, 2015: Still Searching: The Mysterious Disappearance of Amelia Earhart.
 After nearly three decades of scientific research and discovery, learn how historians and archaeologists may be getting close to solving one of the Pacific Ocean’s most enduring mysteries.
+This feature is updated periodically throughout the year.

 November 29 to December 21, 2016: Search for Life in the Mariana Back-Arc: Dive to one of the deepest places in the ocean — the Mariana Back-Arc.
 Join our team of scientists for this examination of how animals survive in the deep and in close proximity to hydrothermal vents.